Technologicat/unpythonic/README.md

 As of [7bb1198](https://github.com/Technologicat/unpythonic/commit/7bb1198605087f1dd7ca292e33afd53e5aa9721d), the initial porting effort of `unpythonic` to Python 3.8 and the new [`mcpyrate`](https://github.com/Technologicat/mcpyrate) macro expander is complete.
 In fact, if you want to play around with 0.15-pre, the code is already in `master`.

-The codebase already fully works on 3.8 and `mcpyrate`, and passes all automated tests.
+The codebase already fully works, and passes all automated tests.
 However, I plan to take the opportunity to polish certain parts before release, and this may take a while.
 A living TODO list can be found at the beginning of [`unpythonic/syntax/__init__.py`](unpythonic/syntax/__init__.py).
 Be aware that the plan is tentative, and items might not be listed in a reasonable order.
 Some of the planned changes might not make the cut for 0.15.

 For details, see [the 0.15 milestone](https://github.com/Technologicat/unpythonic/milestone/1).